 Since the mid-2000s, there's been a surge in philanthropic giving to address climate change.
 According to Foundation Center, giving from U.S. foundations for climate change was more or less steady from 2000 to 2005 — hovering around $100 million a year — and then saw notable growth in 2006 and 2007 and a massive spike in 2008.
 A large part of that spike came from an initiative launched by three of the country's biggest foundations to spend more than $1 billion on climate change, but even without that investment from the heavyweights, there's been growth.

-This growth is not too surprising, given the rise in awareness and consensus about how greenhouse gas emissions are threatening the planet's ecosystems.
+This growth is surprising, given the rise in awareness and consensus about how greenhouse gas emissions are threatening the planet's ecosystems.
 It's also very likely tied to the election of President Barack Obama, signaling to big philanthropists that perhaps the time had come for comprehensive federal action on climate.
 Alas, that day has yet to arrive, but climate change work remains a large priority for environmental funders.